Learning Design, Innovation, and Technology

 - Determine the aims, specifications, and scope of design work

-HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
-The faculty co-chairs for Learning Design, Innovation, and Technology are below.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
+The faculty co-chairs for LDIT are Joe Blatt and Jal Mehta.
 View our faculty directory for a full list of HGSE faculty.

 The LDIT Program prepares you for a variety of career pathways, including: